 Partners in Procurement

-Since 2007, the group has run annual events to encourage local businesses to supply to the public sector by showing them how to identify business opportunities and to teach them what is required from potential suppliers, particularly in the early stages of the tender process (supplier selection).
+Since 2007 the group has run annual events to encourage local businesses to supply to the public sector by showing them how to identify business opportunities and teaching them what is required from potential suppliers, particularly in the early stages of the tender process (supplier selection).